 The parameters are:

-· the subject matter or study needs to be connected to aspects of hen/duck egg production
+· the subject matter or study needs to be connected to aspects of UK hen/duck egg production

 · the research or study itself should be conducted in a UK institution.

 To apply please contact the Secretary, (see Contact) who will mail an application form in Word format.
 (To see the form in pdf format click here).